 No ofrecemos una versión en español de este formulario en Ohio Legal Help.

-This form can be used to apply for juvenile record sealing in Montgomery County Juvenile Court.
+This form can be used to apply for juvenile record sealing and expungement in Franklin County Juvenile Court.

 To seal a juvenile record, you must: